live-clones/pybtex/docs/source/cmdline.rst

 Making bibliographies with :command:`pybtex`
 ============================================

-The :command:`pybtex` executable is used in the same was as the original :command:`bibtex` command and accepts the same command line options.
+The :command:`pybtex` executable is used in the same way as the original :command:`bibtex` command and accepts the same command line options.
 The only difference is that you type :command:`pybtex` instead of :command:`bibtex`.